Over the past months and weeks, we learn about two significant stablecoin that fall on blockchain Algorand.

 If we want to build a stablecoin, it's best to start with the most obvious approach, i.e. we create a cryptocurrency that is literally IOU (I Owe You, which means "I owe you"), which can be exchanged 1 to 1 for fiat (e.g. in the case of Tether 1 USDT = 1 USD or Circle, 1 USDC = 1 USD)

-But centralization comes with the greatest certainty when it comes to price stability.
+But with centralization comes the greatest certainty when it comes to price stability.
 All security is stored in fiat reserves and will remain intact, even in the event of an attack on a given cryptocurrency.
-At the moment, this can't be said for any other type of stablecoin, so Algorand by choosing USDC (one of the better regulated and audited stablecoins) and USDT (Stablecoin with the highest capitalization - i.e. liquidity) made a good first step on the fuel path for future DeFI systems.
+The same can't be said for any other kind of stablecoin at the moment, so Algorand by choosing USDC (one of the better regulated and audited stablecoins) and USDT (Stablecoin with the highest capitalization - i.e. liquidity) made a good first step on the fuel path for future DeFI systems.

 In sum pros and cons for this type of stablecoin: